learn-co-students/careers-csc-weekly-activity-atlanta-web-042219/README.md

 People don’t get jobs from job boards, they get jobs from people!
 When submitting an application electronically, the chances are small that your application is being carefully reviewed by a human.
 As a matter of fact, most companies utilize applicant tracking systems (aka.
 ‘ATS’) to quickly scan your application to identify keywords to determine if a candidate should move forward.
 If all you do is hit “Submit,” you’re going to be on the bottom of a digital pile of hundreds of resumes, and a human may never actually lay eyes on your materials.
 In addition, it’s estimated that [70-80% of jobs are never even posted.](https://www.npr.org/2011/02/08/133474431/a-successful-job-search-its-all-about-networking)

 Instead of relying on the [“black hole” of job board submissions](https://www.youtube.com/watch?v=3E3ABerhq3k), we want you to focus on connecting with an actual human who is relevant to your search.
 Connecting with people allows you to build out your professional network and develop relationships with people who may be able to help you.
-It gives you a chance to tell your story, and to communicate your passion for code.
+It gives you a chance to tell your story, and to communicate your passion for your craft.

 Connecting with people can happen via two means: in-person or electronically.
 * **In-person - informal networking:** You could go to a meetup or an event and strike up a conversation with the person sitting next to you, or approach the presenter at the end of the event.
 Meeting new people face to face is a great way to build connections.
 However, simply having a nice conversation and parting ways does not guarantee that this person becomes part of your ongoing network.
 You should nurture this contact by sending them a follow-up email the next day (or the same night!) to keep communication going.